ilabcode/pyhgf/docs/source/learn.md

 ::::{grid} 3

-:::{grid-item-card}  Bayesian filtering of cardiac dynamics
+:::{grid-item-card}  Inferring cardiac beliefs using Bayesian filtering
 :link: example_1
 :link-type: ref

+Application of continuous Bayesian filtering to cardiac physiological recordings to infer interoceptive beliefs and their volatility.

 :::